israelcueva/runa-2025/README.md

 # RUNA - 2025

-Bienvenido al proyecto del sitio web del proyecto RUNA 2025.
-En este documento se irán añadiendo las tareas a realizar, así como los avances o errores del mismo.

-### Tareas

-La lista de tareas se basan en el [sitio oficial](https://israelcueva.github.io/colegio-docs/#/3-secundaria/proyecto) del proyecto.
+Welcome to the website of the **RUNA 2025** project.
+In this document, the tasks to be performed will be added, as well as the progress and errors of the same.

+## Tasks

+The task list is based on the [oficial site](https://israelcueva.github.io/colegio-docs/#/3-secundaria/proyecto).

-- [ ] Agregar Boostrap en modo local.
+- [ ] Add Bootstrap on local mode.
-- [ ] Agregar Boostrap Icons en modo local.
+- [ ] Add Bootstrap Icons on local mode.
-- [x] Nivel 1: Completado.
+- [x] Level 1: Complete.
-- [ ] Nivel 2: En progreso
+- [ ] Nivel 2: In progress.

+## Equipos

+- Project Manager: Pepito